All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 The Test Sample

 What is being tested?

-Xylose is a simple sugar (carbohydrate) that is usually easily absorbed by the body.
+Xylose (d-xylose) is a simple sugar (carbohydrate) that is usually easily absorbed by the body.
 This test determines how well someone absorbs xylose.
 It measures the level of xylose in the blood and urine after a standard amount is ingested in order to evaluate the person's ability to absorb carbohydrates in general.

-The body digests foods in three stages: first proteins, fats, and carbohydrates are broken down, in the stomach by acids and enzymes, and then in the small intestines by pancreatic enzymes and bile from the liver.
+The body digests foods in three stages: first proteins, fats, and carbohydrates are broken down in the stomach by acids and enzymes and then in the small intestines by pancreatic enzymes and bile from the liver.
 They are then absorbed, primarily in the small intestines, and finally the nutrients are transported throughout the body and used or stored.

-If there is not enough bile or pancreatic enzymes available, then carbohydrates and other foods cannot be properly digested.
+If there are not enough bile or pancreatic enzymes available, then carbohydrates and other foods cannot be properly digested.
 If a condition prevents the intestines from absorbing the nutrients, then they are "lost" by excretion in the stool.
 In both cases—improper digestion or absorption—the affected person can experience symptoms associated with malabsorption and, in severe cases, symptoms of malnutrition and vitamin deficiency.

 This test is not routinely ordered and not widely available.
 Several major health organizations, including the American Gastroenterology Association, the World Gastroenterology Organization, and the British Society of Gastroenterology, do not include this test in their guidelines for evaluating possible malabsorption.